Cherryville High School

 Cherryville High School is a high school in the Gaston County Schools public school district located in Cherryville, NC.
 Its attendance area covers northwestern Gaston County, and it also serves the western part of the community of Tryon and the surrounding rural area.
-Shawn Hubers currently serves as principal.
+Mitch Allen currently serves as principal.
 Heather Parrish serves as assistant principal.
 Matthew Powers serves as athletic director.
 The feeder middle school is Chavis.

+History

 Early history

 The town's first public, permanent school building was constructed in 1892 on land donated by Mr. W.R.
 Carroll and Mr. M.L.
 Dellinger.
 It was located west/southwest of downtown, very near the intersection of West Academy Street and Dixie Streets in Cherryville and was a rectangular frame building with two floors and a front bell tower.
 The new building, facing east, was called The Cherryville Academy and was utilized for about 25 years until a much larger brick building was constructed in 1915 on East First Street.

 In 1902 the Cherryville Township voted to levy a special tax against its citizens to publicly maintain a graded school, including the introduction of a high school.
 In the fall of 1908, the Cherryville Academy School officially passed the state requirements for graduating students following 11 years of formal instruction.
 It achieved this significant milestone, as a "North Carolina state high school", under the administration of Principal J.W.
 Strassell.